Best daily deals

 You’ll find a pretty standard set up situation with the OS agnostic Sony WF-1000XM4, including the need to download the Sony Headphones Connect app to get the most from the buds.
 The WF-1000XM4 lacks stems, and exudes an overall more stealthy appearance, especially if you choose the black colorway.
 At 7.4g per bud, you’ll feel a bit of weight difference, though the included memory foam ear tip options ought to help distribute some of that additional weight.
 Once you download the Sony Headphones Connect app a fit test will ensure you’ve got the right size too, which follows a similar set-up for 360 Reality Audio.

-Sony’s WF-1000XM4 has the same IPX4 certification as the Apple AirPods Pro (2nd generation), but does not include the case in that rating.
+Sony’s WF-1000XM4 has the same IPX4 certification as the Apple AirPods Pro 2, but does not include the case in that rating.
 Concerning the daily listening experience, Sony includes the digital sound enhancement engine (DSEE) Extreme, to algorithmically “fill in” missing detail in your lossy audio files.
 The touch controls work predictably, and once you assign in the app your preferred virtual assistant, it’s accessible from the buds, albeit not hands-free.
 Sony has continued to update the capabilities of the WF-1000XM4 since its release, including a forthcoming update allowing Bluetooth multipoint, which is a good sign when buying premium earbuds or headphones.

 A hand holds the right earbud of the Apple AirPods Pro (2nd generation) to show off the stem.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

-You can make use of the pressure sensitive stem to adjust volume.
+You can make use of the pressure-sensitive stem to adjust volume.

 INPUT (stems)ACTION